Switch Plan is rated 4.0/5 on Trustpilot

 |Shell Energy||Flexible 5 Direct Debit ebill||Gas||26.600 p*||3.282 p*||£ 556.637**|

 |EDF||Standard Variable||Gas||26.120 p*||4.010 p*||£ 576.603**|

-* Please note that these prices are for indicative purposes only and can shift on a regular basis.
-Indeed, prices are post-code based and can vary significantly from one region to another.
+* Please note that these prices are national averages and can vary significantly from one region to another.
 Despite the current volatility of the market, we attempt to maintain this pricing information as up-to-date as possible.
 Prices and availabilities are therefore updated on a weekly basis.
-To get the most accurate information possible, you can call our experts today to get current prices for your location.
+To get the most accurate information possible, you can call our experts today that will give you the current prices for your location.

 ** Based on the Typical Domestic Consumption Values (TDCV) defined by Ofgem.
 On average: 2,900.00 kWh of electricity and 12,000.00 kWh of gas per year.

 All tariffs listed above are variable rate tariffs and therefore have no exit fees.

 Will I need to change my energy meter if my supplier goes bust?